-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.
-This would include the following themes:
+the evo Outcomes: Upon successful completion of this course, students should be familiar with lution of the nation and its role in the world from the mid-nineteenth century to the early first century.
+This would include the following themes: American culture

-- American culture

-- religion
+religion

-- civil and human rights
+civil and human rights

-- technological change
+technological change

-- economic change

-- immigration and migration
+economic change immigration and migration

-- urbanization and suburbanization
+urbanization and suburbanization

-- the expansion of the federal government
+the expansion of the federal government

-- the study of U.S. foreign policy
+the study of U.S. foreign policy

-Learning Outcomes: Upon successful completion of this course, students will:
+Learnir ng Outcomes: Upon successful completion of this course, students will: Create an argument through the use of historical evidence.

-- Create an argument through the use of historical evidence. - Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+Analyze and interpret primary and secondary sources.

+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.

-Classroom:LC128Time: 1:00 - 2:15 PM; Tuesday & ThursdayInstructor:S. B. HuntContact:806-716-2463; shunt@southplainscollege.edu; sbhfour@yahoo.comOffice:RC 318F (Reese Center)Office Hours:1:00 - 1:45 PM (Tuesday & Thursday) or by appointment
+Instructor: S. B. Hunt

+Contact: 806-716-2463; shunt@southplainscollege.edu; Black Board Message Center at Lubbock Center or by appointment.
+Meetings can also be conducted via Collaborate

+Office: LC 125C (Lubbock Center)

+Office Hours: 8:45 - 9:45 AM, Monday, Tuesday and Wednesday at Lubbock Center, Room LC 125C

+Ultra on Blackboard.